Welcome!

 “12 Things I

-Wish I’d Known” by Frederica Mathews-Green, a helpful (and
+Wish I’d Known” by Frederica Mathewes-Green, a helpful (and

 sometimes humorous) guide, answering some of the common questions